 Bad things happen.
 Sometimes negative events exact a substantial cost.

-The worst that can happen to you is dying unexpectedly before you’ve reached your life expectancy.
-Second is suffering an injury or illness that limits or prevents you from working and earning an income.
+The worst thing that can happen to you is dying unexpectedly before you’ve reached your life expectancy.
+The next worst thing is suffering an injury or illness that limits or prevents you from working and earning an income.

-Not only do they cause emotional stress, death, and disability often cause financial hardship from losing the income of the individual who dies or becomes disabled.
+Not only do they cause emotional stress, but death and disability often cause financial hardship from losing the income of the individual who dies or becomes disabled.

 Only time and support can heal the emotional trauma.
 But you can ensure that your loved ones are protected financially by buying life and disability insurance.

 In general, if you need one — and chances are you do — you need both.
 Life insurance does not fulfill the need for disability insurance and vice versa.
-Life and disability insurance complement each other; they do not replace the other.
+Life and disability insurance complement each other like peanut butter and jelly; they do not replace the other.

 Life and disability insurance both offer unique benefits that the other simply cannot.
 There are, however, a number of similarities between these two types of coverage.